-The Department of Primary Industries, Parks, Water and Environment (DPIPWE) is committed to the conservation of Tasmanian wildlife and to the future of conservation science, as reflected by their financial support of this endowed scholarship.
+The Department of Natural Resources and Environment Tasmania is committed to the conservation of Tasmanian wildlife and to the future of conservation science, as reflected by their financial support of this endowed scholarship.

-Available to a student commencing Honours in the School of Biological Sciences in Semester 1, 2020.
-The research project must encompass wildlife conservation and management related to priority areas identified by DPIPWE and provided to the University.
+Available to a student commencing Honours in the School of Biological Sciences in Semester 1, 2023.
+The research project must encompass wildlife conservation and management related to priority areas identified by the Department of Natural Resources and Environment Tasmania and provided to the University.